Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the distributions

-\begin{remark} In Proposition \ref{prop:zanim_pmf}, $\bm{\Omega}_{d,N}^0 = \bm{\Omega}_{d,N} \cup \mathbf{0}_d$ is an expansion of the multinomial support, which accounts for the case where $y_j=0\:\forall\:j=1,\ldots,d$.
-Although simultaneously observing zero counts for all categories may be a rarity in practice, the addition of the associated component in Equation \eqref{eq:zanim_pmf__all_zeros__mixture} is necessary to ensure the validity of the PMF. \end{remark}
+\begin{remark} In \autoref{theo:zanim_pmf}, $\bm{\Omega}_{d,N}^0 = \bm{\Omega}_{d,N} \cup \mathbf{0}_d$ is an expansion of the multinomial support, which accounts for the case where $y_j=0$ for all $j\in\{1,\ldots,d\}$.
+Although simultaneously observing zero counts for all categories may be a rarity in practice, the addition of the associated component \eqref{eq:zanim_pmf__all_zeros__mixture} is necessary to ensure the validity of the PMF. \end{remark}

+It is clear that the ZANIM distribution is a finite mixture of multinomials, along with two degenerate distributions for the cases where all counts are zero, corresponding to \eqref{eq:zanim_pmf__all_zeros__mixture}, and where all but one category are zero, corresponding to \eqref{eq:zanim_pmf__only_one_no_zero__mixture}.
+Furthermore, \eqref{eq:zanim_pmf__no_zero__mixture} represents a multinomial distribution with $d$ categories, $N$ trials, and probabilities $\bm{\theta} = (\theta_1, \ldots, \theta_d)$, while \eqref{eq:zanim_pmf__sets_of_zi_non_zi__mixture} represents multinomials of reduced dimension with $N$ trials and probabilities $\theta_j^{\mathcal{K}}$ for all categories $j \notin \mathcal{K}$.
+These components reflect the fact that counts in the remaining categories will inflate when zeros co-occur in fewer than $d-1$ categories, while the $N$-inflation components \eqref{eq:zanim_pmf__only_one_no_zero__mixture} capture the extreme cases in which exactly $d-1$ categories are zero-inflated.